dbaneman/bowtie/README.md

     table.compactMajor(); // compact the whole database

 ## Javadoc
 I hope to have the javadoc online soon.
 For now, you can clone the project and create the javadoc manually as shown below.
-Note that packages that live under "bowtie.core.internal" are for internal use only and shouldn't be used by client code.
+Note that packages that live under "bowtie.core.internal" are for internal use only and shouldn't be used by client code; for this reason, they're excluded from the javadoc.

     cd ~/code/bowtie
     mvn javadoc:javadoc